What is scleroderma?

-Scleroderma is an autoimmune disease of the connective tissue characterized by skin thickening, spontaneous scarring, blood vessel disease, and varying degrees of inflammation, associated with an overactive immune system.
-Autoimmune diseases are illnesses that occur when the body's tissues are attacked by its own immune system.
-Scleroderma is characterized by the formation of scar tissue (fibrosis) in the skin and, potentially, in the organs of the body.
-This leads to thickness and firmness of the involved skin.
+Scleroderma is an autoimmune condition of the connective tissue characterized by skin thickening, spontaneous scarring, blood vessel disease, and varying degrees of inflammation, associated with an overactive immune system.
+Autoimmune diseases are illnesses that occur when the body's tissues are attacked by its immune system.
+Scleroderma is characterized by the formation of scar tissue (fibrosis) in the skin.
+This leads to the thickness and firmness of the involved skin.
 This may also occur in internal organs such as the kidney.

-Scleroderma is classified as localized or widespread (systemic sclerosis with a tendency to affect internal organs).
-Systemic sclerosis is further divided into limited and diffuse based upon the extent of skin involvement.
+Scleroderma is classified as localized or widespread (systemic scleroderma with a tendency to affect internal organs).
+Systemic scleroderma is further divided into limited and diffuse based on the extent of cutaneous involvement.

 What causes scleroderma?